-Based on 2 ½ years of singing and playing with Navajo county western bands, her dissertation examines ideas of authenticity and Navajo identity as they circulate in and through live performances of classic country music on today’s Navajo (Diné) Nation (for a brief interview about her research, visit: http://vimeo.com/36693503).
+Based on 2 ½ years of singing and playing with Navajo county western bands, her forthcoming book, Indians and Cowboys (currently under review), examines ideas of authenticity and Navajo identity as they circulate in and through live performances of classic country music on today’s Navajo (Diné) Nation (for a brief interview about her research, visit: http://vimeo.com/36693503).
 Her research interests include: music and language, anthropology of the voice, politics of authenticity, indigeneity and belonging, music of Native North America and the Appalachian mountains, race and musical genre, music as cultural performance, indigenous language revitalization and American working class expressive culture.
-Recent articles include “Rita(hhh): Placemaking and Country Music on the Navajo Nation” (Ethnomusicology, 2009) and “Radmilla’s Voice: Music, Belonging and Blood Quantum in Navajo Country” (currently under review).
+Recent articles include “Radmilla’s Voice: Music Genre, Blood Quantum and Belonging on the Navajo Nation” (Cultural Anthropology, 2014) and “Rita(hhh): Placemaking and Country Music on the Navajo Nation” (Ethnomusicology, 2009).

 Kristina has taught courses in linguistic anthropology, Native American Studies, ethnomusicology and cultural anthropology at Duke University, Diné College and Northern Arizona University (to learn more about her teaching please visit: